 Walk around the city

-Jaszczorówka is a neighborhood in Zakopane, known for the Chapel of the Sacred Heart of Jesus, which was designed by the renowned Polish architect, Stanisław Witkiewicz.
+Jaszczorówka is a neighbourhood in Zakopane, known for the Chapel of the Sacred Heart of Jesus, which was designed by the renowned Polish architect, Stanislaw Witkiewicz.
 The chapel is a beautiful example of the traditional Polish and local highlander styles that are prominent in the Zakopane region.

 Old Zakopane cemetery

-The Zakopane Cemetery contains a number of beautiful chapels, which are made from wood and decorated with intricate carvings and religious symbols.
+The Zakopane Cemetery contains some beautiful chapels, which are made from wood and decorated with intricate carvings and religious symbols.
 These chapels are a testament to the traditional wooden architecture that is so prominent in the Zakopane region.
-Many prominent Poles, including artists, writers, and politicians, are buried in the cemetery, making it an important cultural landmark.
+Many prominent Poles, including artists, writers, and politicians, are buried in the cemetery, making it a significant cultural landmark.